On eigenmeasures under Fourier transform: Shadows of product measures

-Clearly, $\vG$ can only be self-dual if $\dens (\vG) = 1$, which is not a sufficient criterion for $d>1$.
-When $B$ denotes a basis matrix for $\vG$, with the columns being the basis vectors in Cartesian coordinates, $B^* \defeq (B^{-1})^{T}$ is the \emph{dual matrix}, and the fitting basis matrix for $\vG^*$.
+More generally, when $B$ denotes a basis matrix for $\vG$, with the columns being the basis vectors in Cartesian coordinates, $B^* \defeq (B^{-1})^{T}$ is the \emph{dual matrix}, and the fitting basis matrix for $\vG^*$.
 In this formulation, self-duality of $\vG$ is equivalent with orthogonality of the matrix $B$.
 It is now easy to check that the only self-dual lattices in $\RR^2$ are the square lattices, that is, $\ZZ^2$ and its rotated siblings.
 A natural choice for the basis matrix thus is

 where $u^{}_{\theta}$ and $v^{}_{\theta}$ are the column vectors.
 We denote the corresponding lattice by $\vG^{}_{\theta}$.
 Note that the parameter can be restricted to $0 \leqslant \theta < \frac{\pi}{2}$, which covers all cases once, due to the fourfold rotational symmetry of the square lattice.
 Given this choice of basis, we can always uniquely write $z\in\vG^{}_{\theta}$ as $z = m \ts u^{}_{\theta} + n \ts v^{}_{\theta}$ with $m,n \in \ZZ$.
 We thus map $z\in\vG^{}_{\theta}$ to a pair $(m^{}_{z},n^{}_{z}) \in \ZZ^2$ via this choice of basis.